 Red Tractor is the UK’s biggest farm and food standards scheme, covering the full farm supply chain including animal welfare, food safety, traceability and environmental protection.
 They are a small, not-for-profit company, set up by the food industry in 2000 after a spate of foodscares.
 The Red Tractor logo provides a simple signpost for consumers to identify food that has been produced in the UK and comes from a trustworthy and safe source.

 While historically Red Tractor has focused on responsible sourcing for British food and drink, over the years they have seen value in sharing their experience of supporting traceable value chains in other farming sectors.
 As a result in 2019 Red Tractor developed an additional set of standards, in partnership with wool experts H.Dawson, which for the first time tracks the wool journey from Red Tractor assured farms to shop front.

 H.Dawson and Brannach Olann champion the best of British fibre sourcing and Red Tractors traceable wool assurance has been designed to add real value back into the wool industry, so that there’s a recognisable industry standard which farmers can be benchmarked against and paid a premium for.

 Together with these new wool traceability standards, the Woolkeepers Initiative aims to nurture relationships between shepherd, flock, wool, community and manufacturer to bring value back into British wool

-Both H.Dawson, and the organic wool growers, narrated through the Woolkeepers ™ initiative are licensed by the Soil Association.
-Organic certification provides authenticity that the wool (or linen or cotton) being used is organically grown and processed.
+Organic certification provides authenticity that the wool being used is organically grown and processed.
 With people increasingly looking for transparency in what they buy, certification is becoming essential for retailers.
-To be certified organic, the supply chain of a raw fibre from field to garment production and wholesale must be certified at every touchpoint to ensure it meets a set of standards.
+To be certified organic, the supply chain of a raw fibre from field to finished product and wholesale must be certified at every touchpoint to ensure it meets a set of standards.